HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### CDS Hooks
 #### Use of Card.links
 One entry point into the DTR process is launching from a [Clinical Decision Support (CDS) Hooks Card](https://cds-hooks.hl7.org/1.0/#card-attributes).
+The use of this standard specification enables an EHR to swap the SMART app which is used, or even choose to use the information from a CDS Hooks service for a local DTR app implementation.

+In most cases, a card that results in the launch of DTR will deal with only one patient coverage, multiple orders, one Questionnaire and (possibly) one initial QuestionnaireResponse.
+However, there may be edge cases where more than one of these is possible.

 > **NOTE**: As a part of a CDS Hooks response, if there is a need for further information then the payer IT system **MAY** return a Card object with a Link object populated in the Card.links property.
 If the Link object has a URL property set to the launch URL of a DTR process, this can still be overridden by the EHR or Provider's preferred DTR application.

+DTR **SHALL** receive the full order in those cases where the order isn't yet persisted and available on the RESTful interface.

 Details of the DTR launch process from CRD can be found [here](https://build.fhir.org/ig/HL7/davinci-crd/hooks.html#launch-smart-application)